caolan/async/README.md

     </script>

-## API
+## Documentation

 ### Collections

+forEach
-* __forEach (forEachSeries)__ - Applies an async iterator to each item in an
+: Applies an async iterator to each item in an array.
+Series version: forEachSeries.

-  array.
+map
-* __map (mapSeries)__ - Produces a new array of values by mapping each value in the given array through an async iterator function.
+: Produces a new array of values by mapping each value in the given array through an async iterator function.
+Series version: mapSeries.

+filter
-* __filter (filterSeries)__ - Returns a new array of all the values which pass an async truth test.
+: Returns a new array of all the values which pass an async truth test.
+Series
+  version: filterSeries.

+reject
-* __reject (rejectSeries)__ - The opposite of filter, removes items that
-  passes an async test.
+: The opposite of filter, removes items that passes an async test.
+Series
+  version: rejectSeries.

+reduce
-* __reduce (reduceRight)__ - Reduces a list of values into a single value
-  using an async iterator to return each successive step.
+: Reduces a list of values into a single value using an async iterator to return each successive step.
+Use reduceRight to apply the iterator in reverse order.

+detect
-* __detect (detectSeries)__ - Returns the first value is a list that passes an async truth test.
+: Returns the first value is a list that passes an async truth test.
+Series
+  version: detectSeries.

+sortBy
-* __sortBy__ - Sorts a list by the results of running each value through an async iterator, leaving the original values intact.
+: Sorts a list by the results of running each value through an async iterator, leaving the original values intact.

+some
-* __some__ - Returns true if at least one element in the array satisfies an async test.
+: Returns true if at least one element in the array satisfies an async test.

+every
-* __every__ - Returns true if every element in the array satisfies an async test.
+: Returns true if every element in the array satisfies an async test.

 ### Flow Control

+series
-* __series__ - Run an array of functions in series, each one running once the previous function has completed.
+: Run an array of functions in series, each one running once the previous function has completed.

+parallel
-* __parallel__ - Run an array of functions in parallel, without waiting until the previous function has completed.
+: Run an array of functions in parallel, without waiting until the previous function has completed.

+waterfall
-* __waterfall__ - Runs an array of functions in series, each passing their results to the next in the array.
+: Runs an array of functions in series, each passing their results to the next in the array.

+auto
-* __auto__ - Determines the best order for running functions based on their requirements.
+:  Determines the best order for running functions based on their requirements.

+iterator
-* __iterator__ - Creates an iterator function which calls the next function in the array, returning a continuation to call the next one after that.
+: Creates an iterator function which calls the next function in the array, returning a continuation to call the next one after that.

+apply
-* __apply__ - Creates a continuation with some arguments already applied, a useful shorthand when combined with other flow control functions.
+: Creates a continuation with some arguments already applied, a useful shorthand when combined with other flow control functions.

-## Collections

 ### forEach(arr, iterator, callback)